Tetragramato/gradle-custom-spring-boot-starter/README.md

       head: motor
 ```

-The `interceptor` in the `RestTemplate` will intercept all requests, and add each header described in `application.xml` before forward to the destination.
+The `interceptor` in the `RestTemplate` will intercept all requests, and add each header described in `application.yml` before forward to the destination.

 _This little project is here to demonstrate how we can build a custom spring boot starter and autoconfigure with Gradle._